Originally published June 1, 2017 on my old blog FreelanceWritingUnderground.com – with updates from 2017 and now here in 2020.

 Everything just sucked hard these last few years.

-We finally settled the lawsuit, but we couldn’t repair our home.
-To avoid debt collection issues and foreclosure – and to bring our monthly expenses down – we had to use the settlement money to pay off some of our credit card debt and catch up on overdue bills.
+We finally settled the lawsuit, but with skyrocketing costs during the pandemic, we couldn’t even repair our home.
+So we decided to use the settlement money to pay off some of our credit card debt and catch up on overdue bills.

-So while the legal drama is over, our home is still a wreck, we can’t afford to fix it, we still have a ton of debt, our credit scores are trash, and we’re broke AF.
+So while the legal drama is over, our home is still a wreck, we can’t afford to fix it, we still have a ton of debt, our credit scores are trash, my income is practically nada and we’re broke AF.

 It’s depressing as hell.